woodcrest-university/community-charter/event-guidelines.md

 All OOC events must be approved by Administration prior to scheduling.

+### Scheduling Priority

+Priority of Scheduling:

+1. University Classes or Activities
+2. University-based group or Town-based group events
+3. Student Council, Greek Council or Faculty meetings
+4. Business (clubs, bars, stores, etc) or Band Events
+5. University-based group or Town-based group meetings

+Note: "University-based group" refers to any fraternity, sorority, club, or affiliation that's university student based.
+"Town-based" group refers to any non-university affiliated group, including (but not limited to) civil service groups.

+Non-council "University-based group" meetings can be added to the calendar but are for informational purposes only and do not guarantee them that time slot.
+Any other scheduling will take priority over a such a meeting event.
+It is recommended that groups use their own calendar to keep track of their "internal only" events or activities.

+### Scheduling Terms:
+*Prime Time* shall refer to Friday starting time of 4pm, all day Saturday and all day Sunday.
+*Non-Prime Time* shall refer to any other time or day of week that is not Prime Time.

+### Scheduling Rules:

+1. Any event can be posted to the calendar no more than one month in advance.
+2. Any group may schedule a maximum of 3 prime time events per month, and unlimited non-prime time events.
+3. Meetings which are recurring may be scheduled as ongoing events, with the stipulation that they may be requested to be rescheduled.
+4. If there is nothing on the calendar following an event, It is up to the discretion of whoever is holding the event to carry it longer, if desired.
+However if there is a class, meeting, other event, or anything else on the schedule immediately following an event, then the event must be wrapped up at the ending time.
+It is also a courtesy for whoever is holding the event to announce whatever is following to the event guests.

 ### Locations

 While events can and should pick any location that logically matches the theme, audience and scale of the event the following should be considered: